American Fare Gourmet Food Truck Menu

 Sure, the secret’s in the sauce.
 But it’s also in the short ribs.
 And the rice.
 The secret?
 We call it taste, and we’ve got it in spades.

-Foot long dog dipped in corn batter and fried
+Foot long dog dipped in batter and fried

 Pennsylvania Shoo-fly Pie

 Everyone and everything loves this pie.
 People.
 Couches.
 And flies.
-Especially when they can buy it from a food truck franchise!
+Especially when they can buy it from an american fare Gourmet food truck!
 That’s because it’s sweet, and let’s be honest, it’s pie.
 And a damned good one at that.
 While we welcome couches and people, we don’t want no flies, and hope that the name of the pie will be enough of a deterrent.
 That usually works.

 Boston Cream Doughnuts

 There is cream and there is cream, and then there is Boston cream.
 Boston cream is cream plus cream plus an added dose of cream which we build a donut around and glaze with chocolate.
-So if you love cream plus cream plus an added dose of cream or chocolate glaze, this is certainly your donut that no other food truck franchise can beat.
+So if you love cream plus cream plus an added dose of cream or chocolate glaze, this is certainly your donut that no other american fare Gourmet food truck can beat.